Harry Webster: Career

 Harry Webster was born in Coventry in 1917, and educated at Welshpool County School and Coventry Technical College.
 He stayed in Coventry to join the Standard Motor Company in 1932 as an apprentice, spending six years in Standard's aircraft engineering operation during the Second World War, after which he returned to the car chassis design department in Coventry.
 Following Standard's acquisition of the Triumph Motor Company in 1946, Webster's design and chassis engineering abilities helped to revive the Triumph marque through the 1950s.
 In 1957 Webster became Triumph's director of engineering, and in 1967 he was appointed chief executive engineer at Leyland Motors, which had by then acquired Standard-Triumph.
 In 1968, following the merger of British Motor Holdings and Leyland Motors to form British Leyland Motor Corporation (BLMC) he succeeded Alec Issigonis as BLMC's technical director.

-Webster worked on Triumph's TR series of sports cars, which included the TR2, TR3, TR4, and TR5, and brought in Italian stylist Giovanni Michelotti to work with him on the TR4, Herald, Vitesse, Spitfire, 2000, and Stag.
+Webster worked on Triumph's TR series of sports cars, which included the TR2, TR3, TR4, and TR5, and brought in Italian stylist Giovanni Michelotti to work with him on the TR4, Herald, Vitesse, Spitfire, 2000, Stag.
+1300 fwd (which included the new “All Systems Go” dial designed by Webster) and 1500 fwd which eventually resulted in the Dolomite range of cars including the Sprint.

 After resigning from BLMC in 1974, he joined Leamington Spa-based brake and clutch manufacturer Automotive Products as group technical director.
 He retired in 1982.